ncstate-sat/auth-service/README.md

 - `PASSWORD_TITLE`: The title of the password to use for the MongoDB database.

 ## Other Requirements
 A MongoDB database is required for this service to work.
-The database name should be `Accounts`, and it should contain one collection called `accounts`.
+The database name should be `Accounts`, and it should contain two collections called `accounts` and `roles`.
 A MongoDB instance can be spun up easily with docker:
 ```
 docker run -p 27017:27017 --name auth-db -d mongo
 ```